alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 The Alpha-Dragon includes four data-modules, and the module of focus for this bounty is:

 **4. Cluster Analysis**
 - This module will display an overview of all the holder wallets that have transferred the token freely between themselves, instead of buying it directly from an exchange.
-Our defintion of cluster at this stage includes three types of transfers between holder wallets: `A) SOL`, `B) The token of interest`, OR `C) SOL and/or the token of interest` (more details below under [**Cluster type**](#module-details)).
+Our defintion of cluster at this stage includes three types of transfers between holder wallets: `A) SOL`, `B) The token of interest`, OR `C) SOL and/or the token of interest` (more details in the [example](#module-details) below).
 The specific data to be retrieved includes total % held in active clusters, # of wallets per cluster, and more.
 You can learn more about clusters from this Bubblemaps [video](https://youtu.be/WGLXQgMNTAg?si=KG_t_7k7GCNvqfQ_).
 We understand that our definition is a smaller scope than theirs at the moment.

 ---